The Pulse of K-Entertainment

 Which K-beauty brands has Goodai Global acquired?

 Based on the reporting cited in this article, Goodai Global has built a portfolio that includes Beauty of Joseon and TirTir, then added Skinfood and Round Lab through later acquisitions.
-Korea Herald also reported that the company moved into North American distribution by signing to acquire Hansung USA in early 2026.
+Korea Herald also reported that the company moved deeper into North American distribution through Hansung USA, widening its control over overseas retail channels as well as product brands.

-Packaging and manufacturing companies matter because buyers are not only chasing famous product labels.
-They also want the systems that help Korean beauty scale globally, including ODM capacity, containers, and distribution.
+Investors are not only chasing famous product labels.
+They also want the systems that help Korean beauty scale globally, including ODM capacity, packaging, containers, and distribution.
 That is why deals for Samhwa and C&C International matter.
-They show investors are valuing the full K-beauty supply chain, not just the consumer-facing brands.
+They show buyers are valuing the full K-beauty supply chain, not just the consumer-facing brands.

 Share This Article